rnajena/magnipore/README.md

 ### If Subscript Nanosherlock is Executed Separately

 The -e parameter of nanosherlock specifies the leading number of the error code.
 Default is 0.
-- 019: Cannot basecall other .slow5/.blow5 with guppy
+- 019: Cannot basecall .slow5/.blow5 with guppy
 - 020: Could not find raw data or unknown file format
 - 021: Guppy basecalling failed
 - 022: minimap2 mapping failed